nvda-art/ART-benchmark/plan.md

 3. How do they perform under concurrent load?
 4. What are the memory and CPU costs of each?
 5. How do they handle different payload sizes?
+6. How do Windows-specific IPC mechanisms like named pipes compare to network-based RPC?

 ## Testing Approach
 We'll use pytest-benchmark as our core benchmarking tool because: